Adrienne Kress: Career

 Adrienne has also been featured on InnerSPACE for her work incorporating the martial art of Bartitsu made famous by Arthur Conan Doyle into The Friday Society.

 Film Adaptations

 According to Variety and The Hollywood Reporter, the film rights to Alex and the Ironic Gentleman have been bought by The Weinstein Company.

-According to Variety and Quill and Quire, Disney is adapting The Explorers with Academy Award Nominee Michael De Luca attached as producer.
+According to Variety and Quill & Quire, Disney is adapting The Explorers with Academy Award Nominee Michael De Luca attached as producer.